Quillen equivalence for chain homotopy categories induced by balanced pairs: Preliminaries

-By \cite[Theorem 2.2]{Hov02}, there is a one-to-one correspondence between Hovey triple and model structure for abelian categories; a version for exact categories is from \cite[Theorem 3.3]{Gil11}: If the exact category $(\mathcal{A}, \mathcal{E})$ admits a model structure, then there is a Hovey triple $(\mathcal{A}_{c}, \mathcal{A}_{tri}, \mathcal{A}_{f})$; the converse holds if $(\mathcal{A}, \mathcal{E})$ is weakly idempotent complete, and moreover, in this case a map is a (trivial) cofibration if and only if it is an admissible monomorphism with a (trivially) cofibrant cokernel, and a map is a (trivial) fibration if and only if it is an admissible epimorphism with a (trivially) fibrant kernel.
+By \cite[Theorem 2.2]{Hov02}, there is a one-to-one correspondence between Hovey triple and model structure for abelian categories; a version for exact categories is from \cite[Theorem 3.3]{Gil11}: a weakly idempotent complete exact category $(\mathcal{A}, \mathcal{E})$ admits a model structure if and only if there is a Hovey triple $(\mathcal{A}_{c}, \mathcal{A}_{tri}, \mathcal{A}_{f})$.
+In this case, a map is a (trivial) cofibration if and only if it is an admissible monomorphism with a (trivially) cofibrant cokernel, and a map is a (trivial) fibration if and only if it is an admissible epimorphism with a (trivially) fibrant kernel.
 A map is weak equivalence if and only if it factors as a trivial cofibration followed by a trivial fibration.
-In the following of this paper, we always identify a model structure with the Hovey triple $(\mathcal{A}_{c}, \mathcal{A}_{tri}, \mathcal{A}_{f})$.
+Throughout this paper, we identify a model structure with its associated Hovey triple.